 I have seen numerous ancient ruins throughout Europe, such as Ephesus in Turkey and The Forum in Rome, but nothing really prepared me for my visit to the ancient ruins of Pompeii in Naples.
-The magnitude of this buried city that dates back to 79 A.D. is astonishing and to think that I only had a couple of hours to see it sent me into a panic.
+The magnitude, of this buried city that dates back to 79 A.D., is astonishing.
+The fact that I only had a couple of hours to see it sent me into a panic.

 If you want to make sense of what you are viewing you really do need a tour guide, an audio guide or a very good guide book.
 In our case we only had a map and once we got inside the gates there was little in the way of information or even signage.

 The map they give you is divided into sectors, so we started in the first sector and strolled down cobbled street upon street of residences.
 Thankfully the map also indicates number by number through the not-to-miss sights at Pompeii.
 Otherwise you can also download a great guide right on your iPhone with the Pompeii app.

 We finally came across a large villa with attached stables and decided to have a look inside.
 There was a room with beautifully frescoed walls and ceilings that was sealed off to the public, that you could view through a window.
 I stood patiently awaiting my turn to photograph this amazing room whilst one tourist decided she was going to take a hundred photos before allowing anyone else to have a turn!

 This was the most frustrating part of visiting Pompeii.
 The crowds and the tour groups gather together in the more popular spots of the ancient ruins.
 This makes it extremely difficult for anyone else to take photos or even get a glimpse of some of the points of interest.

 We continued on our way trying to see as much as we could in the short time we had allocated and managed to see some of these highlights:

 2. The Pompeii Amphitheatre

 4. The Grain Stores where you can see many of the plaster casts of Vesuvius victims and household effects taken out of the residences.